-There may be situations where other Primary Facility cost components will be required for the project, which are not part of the facility guidance unit cost or parametric model, and may be itemized separately.
-Examples of these items may be enhanced anti-terrorism/force protection standards when more stringent that minimum are required or when minimum UFC 4-01-01 Table B-1 standoff distances are not achieved, building information system, system commissioning, special foundations, hazardous & toxic material removal/abatement, electronic security equipment (rough-in), hardstands/aprons, etc.
+There may be situations where other Primary Facility cost components will be required for the project, which are not part of the facility guidance unit cost or parametric model, and may be itemized separately. \1\Examples of these items may be enhanced anti-terrorism/force protection standards when more stringent than minimum are required or when minimum UFC 4-010-01 Table B-1 standoff distances are not achieved, building information system, system commissioning, special foundations, hazardous & toxic material removal/abatement, electronic security equipment (rough-in), cybersecurity, sustainable design, hardstands/aprons, etc.